jpj90/CssGrid/README.md

 # CssGrid

-Just a simple project to explore working with CSS
+Just a simple project to explore working with CSS Grid